 Verve fostering recruitment; screening in candidates; not screening out!

-‘We like using Verve because you not only create campaigns, but you complete a thorough screening call in the evenings and weekends.
-As a result, you give us precise and exact information about the potential foster carer before we speak to them.
-Ultimately; this information enables us to have a clearer idea of what they are looking for as a foster carer; and for us to decide on a home visit quicker with a focus to move ahead’.
+‘We like using Verve because you not only create engaging campaigns; you do screening calls in the evenings and weekends.
+As a result, you give us precise information about the potential foster carer before speaking to them.
+Ultimately, this information gives us a clearer idea of what they are looking for as a foster carer; and for us to decide on a home visit, with a focus to move forward.’
+Caritas Care

 Not for Profit charities offer consistent training and support.

-‘Not for Profit Charities’ are unique; they invest every penny profit back into the support services they give to children and their foster carers’.
+‘Not for Profit Charities’ are also unique; they invest every penny profit back into the support services they give to children and their foster carers.

 Verve offers impartial advice on the fostering role, the process of becoming a foster carer and the requirements for Foster carers that charities in your community need.
-We have extensive experience of the Fostering industry from recruitment within the Independent Fostering industry and from our experiences of working with children in care and being in the care system ourselves.
+We have extensive experience in the Fostering industry from recruitment within the Independent Fostering industry, expertise in working with children in care and finally, being in the care system ourselves.